Caroline History, Family Crest & Coats of Arms

-Important Dates for the Caroline family
+Early History of the Caroline family

 This web page shows only a small excerpt of our Caroline research.
 Another 130 words (9 lines of text) covering the years 1172, 1738, 1799, 1535, 1568, 1670 and 1738 are included under the topic Early Caroline History in all our PDF Extended History products and printed products wherever possible.

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Caroline are preserved in these old documents.
 The various spellings of the name that were found include Carlin, Carling, O'Carolan, Carline, Karlin, Kerling, Kerline, Carlind, Carlynde, Carlyne, Carlyn, Carrlin, Carrling, Kerlynd, Kerlynde, Karlynd, Karline, Kearlin, Kearline, Kearlynd, Carolan, Carrolan, Carolyn, Carolyne, Caroline, Carolynde, Caraline, Carroline, Carlan, Carland, Carlon, Carlone, Karolin, Karolan, Karrolin and many more.

 Early Notables of the Caroline family (pre 1700)